MikeCaputo/kingston-ny-mtg/castle-siege/tests/bdd-tests.md

 AND I will see a hex grid
-AND the grid will have map-specific enemy bases, represented by castle icons AND the grid will have map-specific connecting paths, represented by stone path icons AND the grid will display where the commanders are, in plain text
+AND the grid will have map-specific enemy bases, represented by castle icons AND the grid will have map-specific connecting paths, represented by stone path icons AND the grid will display where the living commanders are, in plain text

 ## Hex Grid

-### Scenario: I can open an enemy base
+**Scenario: I can open an enemy base**
 GIVEN I am a player
 AND I have started the game
 AND I see a hex grid
 AND I see at least one enemy base, represented by a castle WHEN I click on the castle
 THEN the enemy base will be displayed
-AND I will see button(s) which would allow me to move commander(s) to this location AND the enemy base will show its name
+AND I will see button(s) which would allow me to move living commander(s) to this location AND the enemy base will show its name
 AND the enemy base will have a life total
 AND the enemy base will have a field allowing the player(s) to damage that base